joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6104976/2025/02/01/nottingham-forest-brighton-result-players-reaction/

 **Arab Nations Reject Trump’s Suggestion to ‘Clean Out’ Gaza**\
-`President Trump has said that Gazans should be evacuated from the devastated enclave en masse and taken in by Jordan and Egypt.`\
+`President Trump has suggested that Gazans should be evacuated from the devastated enclave and taken in by Jordan and Egypt.`\
 https://nytimes.com/2025/02/01/world/middleeast/arab-nations-reject-trump-evacuate-gaza.html

 **Szczesny 'number one' for Barcelona - Flick**\